symfony/symfony-docs/contributing/community/review-comments.rst

     * Code doesn't match Symfony's CS rules (e.g. ``use array()`` instead of ``[]``)

-    * We only provide integration with very popular projects (e.g. we integrate Bootstrap but not your own CSS framework
+    * We only provide integration with very popular projects (e.g. we integrate Bootstrap but not your own CSS framework)

     * This would require adding lots of code and making lots of changes for a feature that doesn't look so important.
       That could hurt maintaining in the future.

-Asking for changes
+Asking for Changes
 ------------------

 Rarely something is perfect from the start, while the code itself is good.